Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Additional radioisotopes of interest

-It is a common feature of all the SN and KN models studied above that the best prospects for discovering a second live $r$-process radioisotope (in addition to \pu244) may be offered by \i129.
+It is a common feature of all the SN and KN models studied above that the best prospects for discovering a second live $r$-process radioisotope (in addition to \pu244) may be offered by \i129\footnote{Note that iodine is volatile, and thus forms dust less readily than refractory elements, which include most other {\em r}-process radioisotopes of interest.
+(We thank Toni Wallner for pointing this out.)
+While the cosmic dust properties of iodine are not well known \citep{Lodders2023} and merit further study, it is possible that the surviving dust fraction of \i129 will be lower than other {\em r}-process elements including \pu244.}.
 The \i129/\pu244 ratio calculated in the models we have studied ranges from ${\cal O}(10)$ in the KN models through ${\cal O}(100)$ in SN model SA to ${\cal O}(10^6)$ in SN model SB, thereby offering the possibility of distinguishing between scenarios.
-An \i129/\pu244 ratio exceeding $10^5$ that is coincident with either of the observed SN pulses would favour SN model SB, which would also predict \hf182/\pu244 ratios $> 10^3$.
-On the other hand, a \i129/\pu244 ratio between $10^3$ and 10 could be accommodated by any of the models SA, KA and KB.
-In this case, model SA suggests that \hf182 might be present at levels similar to \pu244, whereas the KN models predict smaller ratios for \hf182 relative to \pu244, that are less likely to be detectable.
-Hence, detection of \hf182 at a level similar to \pu244 would point strongly towards a SN $r$-process origin.
-Additionally, detection of any of the other $r$-process radioisotopes \zr93, \pd107, {\cs135}, \hf182, \np237 or \cm247 would favour a SN origin for the \pu244.
-A \u236 signal is possible in both the SN and KN scenarios, but may suffer from anthropogenic or natural backgrounds in which \u235 can capture a neutron.
+An \i129/\pu244 ratio exceeding $10^5$ that is coincident with either of the observed SN pulses would favor SN model SB, which would also predict \hf182/\pu244 ratios $> 10^3$.
+On the other hand, a \i129/\pu244 ratio between $10^3$ and 10 could be accommodated by any of the models SA, KA, and KB.
+In this case, model SA suggests that \hf182 might be present at levels similar to \pu244, whereas the KN models predict smaller ratios for \hf182 relative to \pu244, which are less likely to be detectable.
+Hence, detection of \hf182 at a level similar to \pu244 would point strongly towards an SN $r$-process origin.
+Additionally, detection of any of the other $r$-process radioisotopes \zr93, \pd107, {\cs135}, \hf182, and \np237 would favor an SN origin for the \pu244.
+A \u236 signal is possible in both the SN and KN scenarios but may suffer from anthropogenic or natural backgrounds in which \u235 can capture a neutron.
+While \cm247 has no natural background, the \cm247/\pu244 ratio is similar for SN and KN models and thus does not offer discriminating power.
+However, this ratio is sensitive to the unknown nuclear physics in the neutron-rich actinide region \citep{Holmbeck2019,Lund2022}, thus future \cm247 measurements can be used to test nuclear physics inputs, such as nuclear masses, half-lives, and fission properties.

-\subsection{Lunar regolith searches}
+\section{Lunar regolith searches}